 Golf fans across the world will have their eyes on St. Louis in August 2018 to watch or attend the 100th PGA Championship.

 It's being hosted by the Bellerive Country Club August 6-12, 2018.
-On Monday, almost one year out from the tournament, Bellerive invited city and county officials, club members and media to get a "first look" at what to expect from the tournament.
+Almost one year out from the tournament, Bellerive invited city and county officials, club members and media to get a "first look" at what to expect from the tournament.

 A round of 18 holes and Q &A with tournament planners was how the country club marked the beginning of the one-year countdown.